Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/HW_Debug/IBERT_GTY/README.md

 ## Conclusion

 This tutorial has covered generating an IBERT capable design using the Versal IBERT CED, connecting to a VCK190 board, programming the programmable device image (PDI), setting up IBERT links, and running an eye-scan.
-To learn more about the Versal GTY transceivers, see [Versal ACAP GTY and GTYP Transceivers Architecture Manual (AM002)](https://docs.xilinx.com/r/en-US/am002-versal-gty-transceivers).
+To learn more about the Versal GTY transceivers, see [Versal Adaptive SoC GTY and GTYP Transceivers Architecture Manual (AM002)](https://docs.xilinx.com/r/en-US/am002-versal-gty-transceivers).
 To learn more about the programming and debug features in Vivado for Versal, see [Vivado Design Suite User Guide: Programming and Debugging (UG908)](https://docs.xilinx.com/r/en-US/ug908-vivado-programming-debugging).

+<hr class="sphinxhide"></hr>

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2024 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>